Keynote Speakers and Seminar Leaders

 - a package of services to help you develop recovery and WRAP expertise

 - consultation to help your organization more effectively focus on recovery

 The Copeland Center welcomes all inquiries for providing workshops, seminars, speakers or consultations in your area.
-Please contact us to discuss options or call 802-254-5335.
+Please contact Katie Wilson, Director of Operations, 802-451-0140 to discuss options representing a variety of budgets.